mongodb/mongodbatlas-cloudformation-resources/examples/README.md

 ### AWS
 ### Activate the MongoDB Atlas CloudFormation public extensions
-**Option 1: Manually create IAM execution role and activate resources from AWS Console**
+**Option 1: Manually create an IAM execution role and activate resources from the AWS Console**

 To activate a public extension, create an execution role and pass the ARN of the role as an input.
 Use [this template](execution-role.yaml) to create a [new CloudFormation stack](https://console.aws.amazon.com/cloudformation/home#/stacks/create) to create the execution role.